destinyae/validator/README.md

-  "authenticity": 1.0, // A score between 0 and 1 to rate if the file has been tampered with "ownership": 1.0, // A score between 0 and 1 to verify the ownership of the file "quality": 0.6024096385542169, // A score between 0 and 1 to show the quality of the file "uniqueness": 0, // A score between 0 and 1 to show unique the file is, compared to others in the DLP "attributes": { // Custom attributes that can be added to the proof to provide extra context about the encrypted file
+  "authenticity": 1.0, // A score between 0 and 1 to rate if the file has been tampered with "ownership": 1.0, // A score between 0 and 1 to verify the ownership of the file "quality": 0.6024096385542169, // A score between 0 and 1 to show the quality of the file "uniqueness": 0, // A score between 0 and 1 to show how unique the file is, compared to others in the DLP "attributes": { // Custom attributes that can be added to the proof to provide extra context about the encrypted file
     "total_score": 0.5,
     "score_threshold": 0.83,